-It was determined that appropriate staffing levels were in place to meet the needs of clients and that staff are suitably trained.
+It was determined that appropriate staffing levels were in place to meet the needs of clients and addressing the area for improvement will ensure staff are suitably trained.

 5.2.2 How does the service ensure that recruitment and selection procedures are safe?